This page has been updated as of early Tuesday, 5/19/2020.

 A: In the interest of the health and safety of our members, the Trustees have decided to temporarily suspend classes at the Training Fund until further notice.
 Any members that were assigned to attend a class have been notified and will be rescheduled as soon as classes resume.
 If you have any questions or would like to speak to administration, please feel free to contact the Training Fund at 630.653.0006.

 Q: I'm an essential worker, where can I get child care for my children when I'm working?
-NEW!
-3/25/2020

 A dedicated helpline has been created so Child Care Resource and Referral Agencies (CCR&Rs) can help connect essential workers to emergency child care.
 Call toll-free (888) 228-1146.
+You can also search for providers in your area by clicking here.

 For residents in Cook County: Text: 312-736-7390 Monday through Friday between 8:30 AM-5:00 PM.
 Priority will be given to first responders, health care workers, and essential workers to help them find and pay for child care.